5 Days in Sydney- Easy to Follow Itinerary

 Still undecided about where to stay?
 Start by reading our guide to the different neighbourhoods in Sydney to help you choose the best location.

 I also suggest the Opal transport for visitors’ article is a must-read, understanding public transport here will save you time and money!
 If you need dollars for exchanging currency in Sydney, I usually use Crown.
-They have branches across the city and there is one in Circular Quay.
+They usually have great rates and there are branches across the city but importantly there is one in Circular Quay, making them super handy.

 Day 1 – Circular Quay and The Rocks